-“As businesses are rebuilding their workforces, additional work is piling up and it’s affecting company leaders,” said Bend/Redmond franchise owner Connie Druliner.
+“As businesses are rebuilding their workforces, additional work is piling up and it’s affecting company leaders,” said Bend/Redmond franchise owner Connie Druliner, last name.
 “Besides causing leaders to get overwhelmed, problems with organization and time management can lead to lost time, decreased productivity, diminished morale, reduced profitability and a frustrated, reactive workforce.”

 Express surveyed nearly 19,000 current and former clients across the United States and Canada.
 Survey results indicate that more than half (55 percent) of employers do not provide training to new leaders about how to manage increased workloads.
 And yet, 83 percent of company leaders report problems due to disorganization and poor time management.
 In fact, more than half of leaders lose up to nine work hours each week due to desk or office clutter.
 The overall biggest drain on time for leaders is “constant interruptions,” according to the survey.